rdyar/tdfc/_odds-and-ends/granola.md

 Mix all ingredients together.
 Spread out on one large baking sheet.
-Bake at 250 degrees fro 1 hour 15 minutes.
+Bake at 250 degrees for 1 hour 15 minutes.
 Stir every 15 minutes or so.